Detailed information on animal bites and rabies, including symptoms, diagnosis, treatment, and prevention

-The symptoms of rabies may look like other conditions or medical problems.
-Always see your?healthcare provider for a diagnosis.
+The symptoms of rabies may look like other conditions or health problems.
+Always see your healthcare provider for a diagnosis.

 How is rabies diagnosed?

-In animals, the direct fluorescent antibody test (dFA) done on brain tissue?is most often used to detect rabies.
-Within a few hours, the lab test can show if an animal is infected.
+In animals, the direct fluorescent antibody test (dFA) done on brain tissue is most often used to detect rabies.
+In a few hours, diagnostic labs can figure out if an animal is infected.
 They provide this information to healthcare professionals.
-These results may save a person from having treatment if the animal is not infected.
+These results may save a person from going through treatment if the animal is not infected.
 This can only occur if the animal is known or captured.

-In humans, a number of tests are needed to confirm or rule out rabies.
+Several tests are needed to confirm or rule out rabies in people.
 No single test can be used to rule out the disease for sure.
 Tests are done on samples of serum, saliva, and spinal fluid.
-Skin biopsies may also be taken from the nape of the neck.
+Skin biopsies may also be taken from the back of the neck.

 What is the treatment for rabies?